pawan-vishwakarma/calculator-project/README.md

 ## Design

-This is designed using HTML and CSS."\n"
+This is designed using HTML and CSS.
 All internal functions are added using Javascript.

 ## Snapshots